Aqil321821/Joke-Generator/readme.md

 output:
 XMLHttpRequest {readyState: 4, timeout: 0, withCredentials: false, upload: XMLHttpRequestUpload, onreadystatechange: ƒ, …}

-this object is what we get as response from xhr object by hit api end point in which we have "response" in which we are interested
+this object is what we get as response from xhr object by hit api end point in which we have "responseText" in which we are interested

 5.
 console.log(this.responseText)